bilbopingouin/docs-git/docs/Git.md

   ``` bash
   git merge c3
   ```
   BASE is c1, LOCAL is c2 and REMOTE is c3.
+  *ours* is c2 and *theirs* is c3.
 - rebase:
   ``` bash
   git rebase c3
   ```
   BASE is c1, LOCAL is c3 and REMOTE is c2.
+  *ours* is c3 and *theirs* is c2.

 ### Debugging